TomerFi/auto-me-bot/docs/configuration.md

 ---
 pr:
   conventionalCommits: # (1)
+    # (2)
-  signedCommits: # (2)
+  signedCommits: # (3)
-  tasksList: # (3)
+  tasksList: # (4)
 ```

 1. this means I'll enforce conventional commit messages in PRs.
+2. this means I'll get costum config for conventionalCommits [see options](https://commitlint.js.org/#/reference-rules)
-2. this means I'll make sure all commits in PRs are signed with the 'Signed-off-by' trailer.
+3. this means I'll make sure all commits in PRs are signed with the 'Signed-off-by' trailer.
-3. this means I'll verify the completion of the tasks list in PRs.
+4. this means I'll verify the completion of the tasks list in PRs.